Rights and Responsibilities

 Files of Formal Complaints against Faculty, Administrative and Support Staff Members or Members of the Administration

-- The Advisor shall maintain a file of formal complaints received against faculty, administrative or support staff members or members of the administration which shall summarize the substance of the consultation with the Complainant, the record of resolution as supplied by the Authority and information that a sanction has been overturned through grievance or arbitration, if this is the case.
+- The Advisor shall maintain a file of formal complaints received against faculty, administrative or support staff members or members of the administration which shall summarize the substance of the consultation with the Complainant, the record of resolution as supplied by the Authority and information that a sanction has been overturned through grievance or arbitration, if applicable.

 Reporting and Responding to Urgent Situations

 - Members who are faced with an urgent situation involving threatening or violent conduct, where there is reasonable cause to believe that the safety or security of persons may be threatened, shall immediately contact the Security Department.
 The Security Department shall take whatever reasonable action is necessary to secure the safety of persons, and shall immediately alert the Advisor.
-In such a case, the Advisor shall be guided by the Protocol on the Coordination of Urgent Cases of Threatening or Violent Conduct (“the Protocol”) (see concordia.ca/content/dam/common/docs/policies/official-policies/BD-3_Protocol.pdf).
+In such a case, the Advisor shall be guided by the Protocol on the Coordination of Urgent Cases of Threatening or Violent Conduct (“the Protocol”).
+The Policy on Student Involuntary Leave of Absence (PRVPAA-15) and/or other University policies may apply.

 - Members shall immediately report to the Advisor any conduct which they have reasonable cause to believe potentially threatens the safety or security of persons.
-The Advisor shall assess the situation as specified in the Protocol, consult experts as necessary, and make recommendations as to any further action appropriate in the circumstances.
+The Advisor shall assess the situation as specified in the Protocol, the Policy on Student Involuntary Leave of Absence (PRVPAA-15) and/or consult experts as necessary, and make recommendations as to any further action appropriate in the circumstances.

-- Any Member who is called to a Team meeting under the Protocol shall respond promptly.
+- Any Member who is called to a team meeting under the Protocol or any other relevant policy shall respond promptly.

 Temporary Exclusion of a Student by a Disciplinary Officer

-- A Disciplinary Officer may require any Student to immediately leave and remain away from the University premises or a part thereof, for a period not exceeding two (2) Days, if to his/her personal knowledge or based upon reliable information, the Disciplinary Officer has reasonable grounds to believe that the Student’s continued presence at the University:
+- A Disciplinary Officer may require any Student to immediately leave and remain away from the University premises or a part thereof, for a period not exceeding five (5) Days, which may be renewed up to two (2) times, if based on personal knowledge and/or reliable information, the Disciplinary Officer has reasonable grounds to believe that the Student’s continued presence at the University:

 - constitutes an immediate threat to the safety or security of others.